scaleway/serverless-api-framework-python/docs/source/examples.rst

     A GitHub action workflow to deploy your application with `scw_serverless`.

 :doc:`../examples/pr_notifier`
-    A Slack bot which alerts on incoming pull requests.
+    A Slack bot that alerts on incoming pull requests.
     It showcases many features of the framework.

 .. toctree::